 In the UK, you are largely free to leave your estate to whomever you wish, in the amounts that you wish.
 In France, however, its Napoleonic code was designed to keep property within the ‘bloodline’.

-While the forced heirship rules may not suit you, since 2015 it is possible to use the EU succession regulation “Brussels IV” to opt for the succession law of your country of nationality to apply on your death, instead of that of your country of residence.
+Since 2015, it’s possible to use the EU succession regulation “Brussels IV” to opt for the succession law of your country of nationality to apply on your death, instead of your country of residence.
 This applies to all foreign nationals living in the EU, so Brexit does not change this.

-You need to make this election in your will, otherwise French law automatically applies.
-But first make sure you understand the pros and cons.
+You need to make this election in your will, otherwise French succession law automatically applies.
+It is not something your family can opt for after your death, but first make sure you understand the pros and cons.
 For example, opting for UK succession law could have the unexpected consequence of making you liable for UK inheritance tax on your worldwide assets, as well as French succession tax (with any appropriate offset).

-There may be other, more suitable ways to achieve your estate planning wishes, so do your research and get professional, personalised advice to establish what will work best for your family situation.
+There may be other, more suitable ways to achieve your estate planning wishes.
+Do your research and get professional, personalised cross-border advice to establish what will work best for your family situation.

 French succession tax